 Thankfully, there are incredible tools today to help you eliminate interview scheduling almost entirely.
 That’s right, you can get those 10 hours back to focus on what really matters rather than wasting time on clerical work and scheduling.

-Here are some self-guided interview questions to consider to help you get started.
+Here are some virtual interview questions to consider to help you get started.

-Since one-way interviews drastically cut the time-to-hire, and allow recruiters to quickly screen more candidates, they’re naturally the best solution for high-volume recruitment.
+Since virtual interviews drastically cut the time-to-hire, and allow recruiters to quickly screen more candidates, they’re naturally the best solution for high-volume recruitment.

 Hiring for high-volume roles is a remarkably daunting task.
 Whereas hiring for a single role may mean screening up to 250 candidates, high-volume recruitment can receive hundreds of applications a day.
 If you were to use the traditional approach and schedule individual interviews manually, that would represent thousands of hours of work better spent actually screening candidates.
 This is where an asynchronous interview shines.